FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/creating_op_modes/Writing-an-Op-Mode-with-FTC-Blocks.rst

 |

    Note that the "call telemetry.update" block is an important block.
-Data that is added to the telemetry buffer will not be sent to the Operator Console until the "telemetry.update" method is called.
+Data that is added to the telemetry buffer will not be sent to the DRIVER STATION until the "telemetry.update" method is called.

 3. Click on the "Variables" block category and select the "tgtPower"
 block.
 Drag the block so it clicks into place next to the "number"